HesamAsad/CN_CHomeworks1/ChatServer/README.md

 ## Client Part

+This is the interface the client uses to connect to the server.
+Here's how:

 * First, each new client connects to the tcp socket (given the host and port of the server).
 * Then, it sends the very first connect request to the server. `send_connect_request` function handles this request.
 It creates a message with the `CONNECT` header and sends the client's username following message's header. `send_connect_request` expects a message with `CONNACK` header from server.
 * After connecting to the server, a separate `thread` is used to run an infinite loop which tries to receive a new message from server.
 If such a message exists, it's going to be printed on the console.
 * The main thread of the client is also an infinite loop which handles incoming commands from console (`list`, `send`, or `exit`) and handles it.

 ## Results:
 ![Results](results.gif)